amers185/FixedRateLoanCashflowCalculator/ReadMe.md

 ## Fixed Rate Loan Cashflow Calculator

 ----
-An application to calculate cashflows for a fixed rate loan.
+Built a performant web application that predicted future cashflows for financial instruments using macro-economic data with C#, HTML, SQL, CSS & Angular in Visual Studio environment